laurentsimon/attestation/spec/predicates/deployment.md

 ## Model

-This predicate is for the deployment stage of the software supply chain, where consumers want to bind an atifact to a deployment environment.
+This predicate is for the deployment stage of the software supply chain, where consumers want to bind an artifact to a deployment environment.

 ## Schema